Bachelor's Completion Financial Aid

 - Federal Grants & Loans – Complete your FAFSA application to determine eligibility for Federal PELL grants and Direct Loans

 - Federal PELL Grant – Available to eligible undergraduate students with demonstrated financial need.
-Awards range from $0 to $2,907 per semester.
+Awards range from $0 to $2,960 per semester.

 - Federal Direct Subsidized/Unsubsidized Loans – Available for up to $6,250 per term for undergraduate students.

 - NYS Grants (TAP) - The Tuition Assistance Program is available for undergraduate students who are eligible, legal residents of New York State.
 Complete a TAP application online at www.HESC.com or direct your questions to New York Higher Education at 1-888-697-4372.
 Awards range from $0 to $2,582 per semester.

 - Veterans - Roberts Wesleyan College participates in the Post-9/11 Veterans Education Assistance and Yellow Ribbon Programs.
 For more information regarding educational programs for Veterans, please visit our Military Resources page.
 Veterans Tuition Awards (VTA) are also available for eligible veterans in New York State.
 Contact HESC for more information at 1-888-697-4372 or www.HESC.com.